bcochofel/terraform-azuredevops-project/README.md

 [![pre-commit badge][pre-commit-badge]][pre-commit] [![Conventional commits badge][conventional-commits-badge]][conventional-commits] [![Keep a Changelog v1.1.0 badge][keep-a-changelog-badge]][keep-a-changelog] [![MIT License Badge][license-badge]][license]

 This module creates the following resources:
-* Resource Group (AzureRM)
-* Storage Account (AzureRM)
-* Storage Container (AzureRM)
 * Azure DevOps Project
 * Variable Group
 * GitHub Service Connection

-The variable group can be used for Terraform pipelines to inject Environment Variables needed for provider authentication (currently has all the env vars needed for both AzureRM and AzureDevOps providers besides the secrets that must be added manually to a different variable group).

 # pre-commit hooks